publiccarrentalproject/car-management/backend/README.md

-This project includes the backend microservice of the car management.
+This project includes the backend microservice of the car service.